Cabana/jquery.cabana.youtube/README.md

 * `youtube:afterrender` Fired after Youtube iframe was injected into the container.
 Params passed: `container`, `options`

 ## Methods
 * `option` Sets the value of the Youtube player option associated with the specified `optionName`.
-Options can be changhed on the fly after the plugin has been initialized.
+Options can be changed on the fly after the plugin has been initialized.
 * `destroy` Removes the Youtube player fuctionality completely.
 This will return the element back to its pre-init state.

 ### Compatibility